ExpressLRS/Docs/docs/quick-start/receivers/foxeer2400.md

         ???
 Warning "Receiver LED already Solid"
             If the Receiver LED has become Solid from a failed update, and you're reflashing through this method, you still need to do the previous step: Manually putting the receiver into Bootloader Mode.
 This ensures the Receiver is indeed in a Bootloader state rather than some random boot loop.

-    4. Determine whether your UART Adapter is being detected properly as a USB-to-UART Device.
+    4. Determine whether your UART Adapter is being detected correctly as a USB-to-UART Device.

         ![CP210x]{ align=right }

         - Windows Users can check via Device Manager, Ports device grouping.
-        - Drivers will be needed if the UART Adapter is not being detected properly.
+        - Drivers will be needed if the UART Adapter is not being detected corrrectly.
 This is indicated by a Yellow Caution Triangle :material-alert-outline: in Device Manager.
         - Common USB-to-UART Adapter chip include: [CP210x](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads), [FTDI FT232](https://ftdichip.com/drivers/vcp-drivers/), [CH340](https://sparks.gogo.co.nz/ch340.html) and the [CH9102](https://sparks.gogo.co.nz/ch340.html) (driver download pages linked).

         <br clear="right" />